MileHacker Logo

 Employ online translation tools for dietary phrases.
 Larger establishments may understand English better.

-Carry a translation card for severe allergies.
+Carry a translation card for serious allergic reactions.

 Simple Ordering